OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/n2_details.rst

     images/connection_matrix_legend.png
     :align: center

-Black boxes outline items in the matrix to show the grouping of the variables of the lowest level components.
+Boxes, with thin black line borders, outline items in the matrix to show the grouping of the variables of the lowest level Systems.

 When you hover over a connection in the matrix, arrows are drawn to indicate connections.
 The behavior is different depending on whether you hover over a diagonal or an off-diagonal cell.